Wild Grace Sanctuary

 Rejini Samuel, Founder and Minister

 Rejini Samuel has always walked between worlds.
-Her life has woven together many paths—medical doctor, software architect, coach, musician, novelist, improviser, and spiritual guide.
+Her life has woven together many paths — medical doctor, software architect, novelist, improviser, songwriter, soccer player, and minister.

 She is the author of five novels published under the pen name RJ Samuel, including the 2018 Ann Bannon Popular Choice Award winner An Outsider Inside.
 Her poetry collection Write You Away: Love in Three Acts reached #2 on Amazon's poetry new releases chart.